olaviinha/SloppyButchery/README.md

 ## Other utilities

 - [util_AudioConcat.ipynb](https://colab.research.google.com/github/olaviinha/SloppyButchery/blob/main/util_AudioConcat.ipynb) concatenates a directory of audio files into one or more WAV files.
-- [util_librosa_functions.ipynb](https://colab.research.google.com/github/olaviinha/SloppyButchery/blob/main/util_librosa_functions.ipynb) is a tiny library, or rather a cheatsheet, of audio-processing functions built mainly around Librosa and Numpy.
-Perhaps useful to some for development purposes.
+- [util_librosa_functions.ipynb](https://colab.research.google.com/github/olaviinha/SloppyButchery/blob/main/util_librosa_functions.ipynb) is a tiny collection (or cheatsheet) of various audio processing related functions from all of these notebooks in one place.
+Functions are built mainly around Librosa and Numpy, and perhaps useful to some for development purposes; no need to re-invent things like _fade out_.
 - [sloppyNoto.ipynb](https://colab.research.google.com/github/olaviinha/SloppyNoto/blob/master/sloppyNoto.ipynb) is a data audiolizer residing in it's [own repository](https://github.com/olaviinha/SloppyNoto).
 It turns data into audio by interpreting numeric data as digital audio signal sample magnitudes.